Diversity, Equity and Inclusion

 To get a better understanding of disparities in health care, we’re also starting to look at health outcome data for patients who identify as Black, Indigenous and People of Color.

 I want to emphasize that we are on a journey; there’s much more work to be done.
-At each of our network’s affiliate organizations, there are or will be steering committees focused on equity, diversity and inclusion.
+At each of our network’s partner organizations, there are or will be steering committees focused on equity, diversity and inclusion.
 In the near and long term, there will be additional leadership and organizational changes to support our efforts.
 Making and sustaining necessary change will be everyone’s responsibility, but it starts at the top of our network.
 We will be intentional and deliberate, and the lessons we learn will inform the way forward.

 Anyone who knows me knows how deeply I care for the UVM Health Network.
 For more than 30 years, this has been my home, and I am proud of the work we do.
 But I also believe we have not done enough to prioritize equity, diversity and inclusion.
 We are facing that reality head-on now, and we pledge to do better.
 Our people are our most treasured resource, and when we pull together and commit to something, great things happen.
 That’s how I know we will make good on our promise.